mykeels/igbo-flashcards/README.md

 - this [spitch.app](https://spitch.app/) api to generate the audio for igbo words and phrases.
 - the `ffmpeg` command to convert the audio to mp3.

+> [!NOTE]
+> There is a bit of noise at the end of the audio files that sometimes sounds like "gbu".
+It's not deliberate, and I am discussing with the folks at spitch.app to see if they can fix it.

 ## Giving feedback

 Feedback on words, examples and translations at https://mykeels.github.io/igbo-flashcards